 The Department of Religious Studies is pleased to offer a Master of Arts degree.
-It is designed for those who have a first degree in Religious Studies, and who want to engage in the advanced study of religion, or who want to pursue an academic career in research and teaching.
-The Department has two options: a one-year "Course-Based MA with a Project" and a two-year thesis-based program.
+It is designed for those who have a first degree in Religious Studies, and who want to engage in the advanced study of religion.
+The Department has two options: a one-year course-based MA with a project and a two-year thesis-based program.

 For more information about our program streams, see our graduate handbook.

-Set in Canada's most unique city - St. John's, Newfoundland - Memorial University of Newfoundland (MUN) offers the largest graduate program in Religious Studies in Atlantic Canada, and one of the largest in the nation.
+Set in Canada's unique city of St. John's, Newfoundland, ours is the largest graduate program in Religious Studies in Atlantic Canada, and one of the largest in the nation.
 Important resources include a large library with a generous collection of online periodical literature, the Religion of Newfoundland and Labrador Archives, courses in ancient and non-western languages, and ten highly qualified, full-time faculty members.
 The Department is also the home of the Journal of Macrodynamic Analysis.

 One of the strengths of the graduate program is the individual attention given to students.
 Each student is assigned a supervisor with whom he or she designs a personalized reading course and receives individualized guidance in the preparation of a thesis or master essay.
-For more information about our program and our competitive funding packages, contact our graduate officer, Dr. Jennifer Selby at firstname.lastname@example.org.
+For more information about our program and our competitive funding packages, contact our acting graduate officer, Dr. Michael DeRoche at email@example.com.

 We offer graduate-level instruction in a range of areas of study.
 See our graduate pamphlet for more details.